Seattle and King County Ready is designed to help educate and prepare people for disasters that occur in their area.

 Ready.gov's "You Are the Help Until Help Arrives Program."
 Learn five simple steps that may help you save a life.

-From Earthquake Country Alliance Resources.
-Step-by-step guide for staying safe before, during, and after an earthquake.
+Earthquake Country Alliance step-by-step guide for staying safe before, during, and after an earthquake.

 Free preparedness guidance for all organizations